 Is PitPat waterproof?

 Yes.
 PitPat is rated IP67, which means it can be submerged in 1 meter of water for 30 minutes.
-Rain, baths, swimming, and muddy puddles are all fine.
-We've tested it through multiple swimming sessions with no issues.
+That rating covers rain, baths, swimming, and muddy puddles, so normal water exposure during walks and playtime is not a concern.

 Can I use PitPat on a puppy?